datatogether/website/content/posts/10_trust.md

 **KELSEY**: There's this line of thought I always come back to around nuclear power and nuclear waste, and the argument about whether that could ever be safe.
 It’s common to set the tolerance limit for nuclear waste radiation at zero.
 But there exists ambient radiation in unmined uranium ore.
 By setting the limit at zero, you make it impossible.
 But what if we were to use that ambient radiation as a more sensible baseline?

 Similarly, we the public are fallible.
 But **our guardrail shouldn't be whether we're fallible, it should be whether our methods are better than the fallibility that is already inherent in the system**.

+---

+*Data Together is a community of people imagining a better future for data.
+We engage in a monthly [Reading Group](https://github.com/datatogether/reading_datatogether) on themes relevant to information and ethics.
+Participants’ backgrounds range decentralized web protocols, data archiving, ethical frameworks, and citizen science.*

+*This reading group is something your own collective can do too!
+We encourage you to draw on [our notes for this month's topic](https://github.com/datatogether/reading_datatogether/blob/main/notes/semester_03_2020/4-trust-2020-06-09.md).
+Our notes list readings, call out themes, and suggest discussion questions.*

+*This blog post is derived from our conversation, but is not a replica of it; we rearrange and paraphrase throughout.
+You can view the recorded call [here](https://youtu.be/dgQuGy5BdAw).*